MithrilJS/mithril.js/docs/mithril.md

 ---

-Note that you can use both javascript property names and HTML attribute names to set values in the `attributes` argument, but you should pass a value of appropriate type.
+Note that you can use both Javascript property names and HTML attribute names to set values in the `attributes` argument, but you should pass a value of appropriate type.
 If an attribute has the same name in Javascript and in HTML, then Mithril assumes you're setting the Javascript property.

 ```javascript
 m("div", {class: "widget"}); //yields <div class="widget"></div>